MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 ## Use Threads view

-To start Concurrency Visualizer, select **Analyze** > **Concurrency Visualizer**, and then select an option, such as **Launch New Process** to start an app.
+To start Concurrency Visualizer, select **Analyze** > **Concurrency Visualizer**, and then select an option, such as **Launch New Process**.

 Concurrency Visualizer starts the app and collects a trace until you select **Stop Collection**.
 Concurrency Visualizer then analyzes the trace and shows the results on the trace report page.

-Select **Threads** at upper-left of the report to open **Threads* view.
+Select **Threads** at upper-left of the report to open the **Threads** view.

 ![Threads view](../profiling/media/threadsviewnarrowing.png "Threads view")

-Selected a time interval and some threads to start a performance analysis.
+Select time intervals and threads to start a performance analysis.

 ## Timeline analysis

-The upper part of the **Threads** view displays a timeline.
+The upper part of the **Threads** view is a timeline.
 The timeline shows the activity of all threads in the process, and all physical disk devices on the host computer.
 It also displays GPU activity and marker events.
 You can zoom in to view more detail, or zoom out to view a longer time interval.
 You can select segments and points on the graph to get details about categories, start times, delays, and call stack states.

 On the timeline, the x-axis is time, and on the y-axis are several channels: